 - 1. Introduction: - 14.
 Significance of construction management - 15.
 Main objectives of construction management and overview of the subject - 16.
 Functions of construction management, planning, organising, staffing, directing, controlling and coordinating, meaning of each of these with respect to construction job. - 17.
 Classification of construction into light, heavy and industrial construction - 18.
 Stages in construction from conception to completion - 19.
 The construction team: owner, engineer, architect and contractors, their functions and inter-relationship - 2.
-Construction Planning:
+Costruction Planning:

-Importance of construction planning

-Stages of construction planning
+Importance of construction planning Stages of construction planning Pre-tender stage

-Pre-tender stage Contract stage
+Contract stage

-- 2.4 Scheduling construction works by bar charts - Definition of activity, identification of activities though - Preparation of bar charts for simple construction work
+- 2.4 Scheduling construction works by bar charts - Definition of activity, identification of activities though - Preparation of bar charts for simple construction work Preparation of schedules for labour, materials, machinery and finances for small works differences between PERT and CPM terminology

-Preparation of schedules for labour, materials, machinery and finances for small works Limitations of bar charts
+Limitations of bar charts